 There are two phases that follow the initial offer – stabilisation, then transition to market competition.

 Stabilisation is done by the underwriter – it’s a process of ironing out order imbalances through strategic purchasing of shares.
 This is essential, but it can only occur for a very short window of time.
 The transition to market competition is also performed by the underwriter.
-The underwriter can reveal the company’s estimated earning and valuation.
+The underwriter can reveal the company’s estimated earnings and valuation.
 From then on out, your company is fully public.

 How can you judge whether your IPO was a success or not?